highfive-devs/highfive/doc/developer_guide.md

   works.

 #### Integration Strategies
-These refer to downstream projects picking different HighFive targerts to "link" with HighFive.
+These refer to downstream projects picking different HighFive targets to "link" with HighFive.
 There's four: two regular targets, a target that only adds `-I <dir>` and one that skips all HighFive CMake code.

 #### Location Hints
-There are serveral ways of indicating where to find a package:
+There are several ways of indicating where to find a package:

 - **CMAKE_PREFIX_PATH**: which adds a list of directories to the list of directories that are used as prefixes when searching for `HighFiveConfig.`